andremmfaria/rexis/guides/WritingHeuristicRules.md

 - `tagging.threshold`: minimum tag score to include in the output list (default 0.3).
 - `tagging.top_k`: maximum number of tags to return (default 5).

 There is a built-in fallback mapping `DEFAULT_TAG_SCORES` in `src/rexis/utils/constants.py`.
 If `tagging.map` is omitted, that default will be used.
+You can globally emphasize/de-emphasize tags with `tagging.tag_weights`.

 ### Example YAML (tagging section)